fullMint/odin-recipes/README.md

-# Listed are recipes for filipino dishes passed down to me from my mom.
+Listed are recipes for filipino dishes
-# At the end of this project, I would have demonstrated how to create a simple webpage using various HTML elements such as headers, paragraphs, images, links, etc.
+At the end of this project, I would have demonstrated how to create a simple webpage using various HTML elements such as headers, paragraphs, images, links, etc.
+Upon finishing this project, I learned how to implement the above elements into the projects and various keyboard shortcuts to quicken the process.